CZ-NIC/knot/doc/operation.rst

 Journal behaviour
 =================

-Zone journal keeps some history of changes of the zone.
+The zone journal keeps some history of changes made to the zone.
 It is useful for responding to IXFR queries.
-Also if zone file flush is disabled, journal keeps diff between zonefile and zone for the case of server shutdown.
+Also if :ref:`zone file flush <zone_zonefile-sync>` is disabled, journal keeps diff between the zone file and zone for the case of server shutdown.
 The history is stored in changesets – diffs of zone contents between two (usually subsequent) zone serials.